Mr-Nnobody/Youtube_Video_Summarizer/README.md

 ## License

 This project is for educational purposes.
-Please respect YouTube's and OpenRouter's
+Please respect YouTube's and OpenRouter's terms and conditions.